Published on

 Conclusion

-From how this portal works almost exactly like the previous Tycoon PAAS portal to the updated user-agent and the identification of some new features (such as the auto-grab email feature) it appears that this is indeed the new updated RaccoonO365 PAAS.
-I expect to see this picking up more and more "users"over the next few months.
+From how this portal works almost exactly like the previous Tycoon PAAS portal to the updated user-agent and the identification of some new features (such as the auto-grab email feature).
+I expect to see this picking up more and more "users" over the next few months.
 The main difference to look out for will be the updated Linux user-agent (which is already causing alot more False Positives).

 • Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36